mckaywrigley/chatbot-ui/bitapai-integration-documentation.md

 On the frontend we had to remove all the OpenAI integrations like entering the OpenAI api key, disclosure of affiliation with OpenAI etc.

 - 7170bac - paused GetModels query
-  - While OpenAI had several model options to choose for according to the API key provided, we didn't have to do that for BitAPAI
+  - While OpenAI had several model options to choose for according to the API key provided, we didn't have to do that for BITAPAI
-- ccde649 - replace chatgpt integrations with bitapai on frontend
+- ccde649 - replace chatgpt integrations with BITAPAI on frontend
   - Remove OpenAI, chatgpt words form frontend

 ### Backend

-One the backend we removed OpenAI's API integration and added constants, configs for BitAPAI
+One the backend we removed OpenAI's API integration and added constants, configs for BITAPAI

-- 9be8849 - added BitAPAI converstaion api call
+- 9be8849 - added BITAPAI converstaion api call
-  - Added a new api call to the BitAPAI's conversation api
+  - Added a new api call to the BITAPAI's conversation api
-  - Note: OpenAI's api supported stream data for response, while BitAPAI currently doesn't have stream it returns JSON and the JSON's response from assitant is sent back to client
+  - Note: OpenAI's api supported stream data for response, while BITAPAI currently doesn't have stream it returns JSON and the JSON's response from assitant is sent back to client
-- 8399491 - the BitAPAI conversation api call function was used to integrate it with the `/api/chat` api
+- 8399491 - the BITAPAI conversation api call function was used to integrate it with the `/api/chat` api
 - 58149cb - remove logic for models, tokens, temprature and encoding
   - Remove OpenAI specific implementations like models, tokens, temprature etc.
 - 2069e8f - OpenAI's api call was removed